The everyday electric scooter

-All of our electric scooters come with a six month warranty covering manufacturing defects.
+All of our electric scooters come with a default six month warranty covering manufacturing defects, with the option to extend to 1 or 2 years.
 If your scooter malfunctions during the warranty period, Levy will repair the affected product at no charge, exchange with an equivalent replacement, or supply a replacement part depending on the issue.

 Items specifically excluded under the warranty include:

 Normal reduction in battery capacity over the life of the battery cells

 Warranties can be extended up to two years during checkout.